Halloween Haunted Houses in Alabama

 What Scares You?
 Halloween Haunts in Alabama 2014

 Insanitarium- 5320 Miles Spring Road, Pinson, AL 35126

 Every October the walking dead roam the grounds of one of the best zombie type fun houses in Alabama.
 Located just 20 miles north of downtown Birmingham is Insanitarium.
 A charity community based attraction on the Palmerdale Homestead Community Center.
 The story line is the property once housed a mental facility for the criminally insane.
 The military 60 years ago conducted torture and death experiments on the insane.
 Now each October the Zombies return and massacre the locals and tourists.
 Ten dollars ($10) gets you inside for the scare of your life.
 Blood, torture, horror, and death awaits.
 Are you brave enough for an indoor Halloween venue?
 Rated PG13, younger children accompanied by an adult are also welcome.
 The haunted attraction features free onsite parking, an inside waiting line area, running horror movie, refreshment stand, and the fright of your life.
-Open each Friday and Saturday evening at 7pm until midnight from September 27th through Halloween.
+Open each Friday and Saturday evening at 7pm until midnight from September 26th through November 1st.
 It also is open October 13, 20, 27, 31 and November 1st.
 Insanitarium has security, actors, lighting, modern horror attractions, and is wheelchair accessible.
 The attraction is not affected by inclement weather.
 The undead are waiting for you.
 It takes about 30 minutes to go through the complex’s dark passageways and feature rooms.
 Expected to be surprised and terrified.
-The cost is $10.
-Parking is free.

 Disturbia Haunted Attraction – Huntsville, AL